Gramercy Park Hotel

 The Gramercy Park Hotel is blessed with a Roman-style trattoria, a lushly landscaped rooftop restaurant and two cool bars.
 Danny Meyer’s Maialino Restaurant serves Italian dishes, while Gramercy Terrace, the striking rooftop restaurant, serves daily breakfast and brunch and lunch in the weekends.
 The real action is downstairs at the magical and eclectically decorated Rose Bar and Jade Bar, the ultimate places to enjoy exotic cocktails, mingle, and soak up the atmosphere.

-This bohemian hideaway is also home to a 24-hour state-of-the-art fitness room and massages and spa services can easily be arranged.
+This bohemian designer hideaway in New York is also home to a 24-hour state-of-the-art fitness room and massages and spa services can easily be arranged.

-There are only two things you should be aware of before booking a room at the Gramercy Park Hotel.
+There are only two things you should be aware of before booking a room at the Gramercy Park Hotel in New York.
 Firstly, they organise lots of private events in the public spaces of the hotel, so you’re not always allowed to enter the two bars and Gramercy Terrace.
 Secondly, you have to pay $16 a day for using the (not so fast) Internet, which we think is a bit old-fashioned these days.

 Dust off your passport and start packing!